HDI-Project/ATM/README.md

    And that's it!
 You can break out of the worker with Ctrl+C and restart it with the same command; it will pick up right where it left off.
-You can also start multiple workers at the same time in different terminals to parallelize the work.
+You can also start multiple workers at the same time in different terminals to parallelize the work - by simply calling the above command again.
 When all 100 learners in your budget have been computed, all workers will exit gracefully.

 ## More settings